 Debt instruments are reclassified only when Sp Mortgage Bank changes the business models applied in the management of financial assets.
-Sp Mortgage Bank expects such changes to be highly infrequent.
+Sp Mortgage Bank expects such changes to be highly infrequent and it has not reclassified any financial assets during the financial period.